Workplace bullying – The Equality Act 2010

 Everyone has the right to enjoy a respectful and positive working environment.
 A

-s employers, you are responsible in providing safe and healthy surroundings, where your employees can enjoy a bullying and harassment free working experience, not just in the office but, in areas where work is performed.
+s employers, you are responsible for providing safe and healthy surroundings, where your employees can enjoy a bullying and harassment-free working experience, not just in the office but, in areas where work is performed.
 This extends to training, conferences, social outings and work parties.

-Additionally, employers can be liable for third party bullying and harassment, for example, where a client, customer or other stakeholder of a business can harass an employee.
+Additionally, employers can be liable for third party bullying and harassment, for example, where a client, customer or other stakeholders of a business can harass an employee.

 Time spent understanding your responsibilities and proactive planning will provide long term benefits for you and your employees.
 Attitude, policy and training are key elements for your success.